 Lesson No.5a: Middle C, Grand Staff, Octave Indications – Introducing middle C, the grand staff, and octave indications.

-Lesson 6a: Pitch, Octaves, Pitch Class – How do clefs and pitch look in a universal way?
+Lesson 6a: Pitch, Octaves, Register Pitch Class – How do we name pitch in a universal way and indicate if it is high or low?
 What exactly is an octave?
-In this lesson we discuss pitch itself and how it relates to clefs in music. – Coming Soon
+In this lesson we discuss pitch itself and how it relates to register in music.

 Lesson No.7a: Guitar Notation and Sounding Pitch – A look at the octave clef used for guitar and how it relates to middle C. – Coming Soon